vtex/faststore/docs/docs/reference/sdk/search/Overview.md

 The `serializer` file handles URL parsing to create a serialized URL for every facet combination.

 ## Example
-Suppose we want to create a full text search page that renders a checkbox.
-This checkbox toggles a facet for the brand `faststore`.
+Suppose we want to create a full-text search page that renders a checkbox, which toggles a facet for the `faststore` brand.
+To build this feature, we will use the browser's URL to keep the state of the faceted search.
+Then, whenever someone selects the `faststore` facet, we will redirect them to the corresponding URL, updating the UI and re-rendering the necessary components to display all product items from the `faststore` brand.
 ```tsx
 import { SearchProvider, parseSearchState } from '@faststore/sdk'